 - 8 ounces cream cheese ⅓ less fat Neufchatel or regular cream cheese

 - ¾ cup mayonnaise I like to use a healthy fat mayo like olive oil mayo

 - 14 ounce can artichoke hearts in water drained and coarsely chopped

 - 10 to 15 jarred jalapeno slices diced

 - 2 teaspoons liquid from jarred jalapeno slices

-- Combine all ingredients in a medium mixing bowl, stirring until well combined.
-Transfer to a small baking dish and bake for 30 to 35 minutes till bubbly and browned around edges.
+- Combine all the dip ingredients in a medium mixing bowl, stirring until well combined.
+Transfer the dip to a small baking dish and bake for 30 to 35 minutes until bubbly and browned around edges.

 - Serve with sliced baguette, crackers, or sturdy tortilla chips.